hectorbarquero/athabasca-university-docs/COMP267/UnitThree/unitThreeSectionThree.rst

 ..
 I'm on page 214/422 right now <-- NOT STARTED
 ..
-Challenge work required, page 419 question 2 <-- NOT STARTED
+Challenge work required, page 419 question 2 <-- DONE, submitted feb 1 2025
 .. assignment 3 is one exercise from chapter 6, 7, and 8
 ..
 QUESTION KEY
 .. chapter 6, question 13 page 329